factor10/ddd-e2e-workshop/README.md

 ### 1.2.
 Serve the lab application

-You can start the application from terminal with
+You can start the application from terminal with:

 ```console
 npm run serve